 With the help of emergency disconnection of the loading arm, what’s keeping you waiting are the mooring ropes.

-Fire in an oil tanker terminal in Bilbao, Spain.
+Fire in an oil tanker terminal in Bilbao, Spain with smoke coming out of the burning tanks.

 As soon as you arrived at the mooring stations, you took the fire axe and hacked the ropes after seeing that nobody was on the shore to release them.